-Macron, citing N. Korea, calls on US to keep Iran deal
+Citing North Korea, Macron calls on US to keep Iran deal

 Any military solution to North Korea's drive to develop ballistic nuclear missiles would result in tragedy: "Look at the map, if we talk of a military solution we speak about a lot of victims.
 Building peace is what we have to do in this region," Macron said, speaking in English.

-Macron said North Korea was a very good example of how not to do things, and compared the example of the East Asian nation with the current nuclear agreement with Iran, which Trump described as "one of the worst" deals the US has ever made and has threatened to tear up.
+Macron said North Korea was a good example of how not to do things, and compared the example of the East Asian nation with the nuclear agreement with Iran, which Trump has described as "one of the worst" deals the United States has ever made and has threatened to tear up.

-He said it would be a "big mistake" for the US to withdraw from the agreement with Iran.
-"I don't think this Iran deal, this nuclear deal with Iran, is [the be all and end all] of everything to do with Iran.
+Macron said it would be a "big mistake" for the United States to withdraw from the agreement with Iran.
+"I don't think this Iran deal, this nuclear deal with Iran, is (the be-all and end-all) of everything to do with Iran.
 If President Trump considers it is not sufficient, I do agree with that.
-[But] we have this deal."
+(But) we have this deal.

 "I think that the outcome of this deal is that now we have the monitoring process with international urgency following the situation, and I think it is better than nothing.
 Why?
 Because if we stop with this deal ... if we just stop with the nuclear agreement, we will enter into a situation very similar to the North Korean situation."